-Formerly Child Service Coordination (CSC) As of March 1, 2011, the Child Service Coordination Program has changed to a new service called Care Coordination for Children (CC4C).
-CC4C is a free and voluntary program that helps families like yours find and use community services.
-CC4C care managers can help with finding medical care, transportation, childcare and /or financial aid.
+Formerly Care Coordination for Children (CC4C).
+As of July 1, 2021, the Care Coordination for Children Program has changed to a new service called Case Management for At-Risk Children (CMARC).
+CMARC is a free and voluntary program that helps families like yours find and use community services.
+CMARC care managers can help with finding medical care, transportation, childcare and /or financial aid.
 They can also provide you with information about a wide variety of family oriented resources.

 - To connect your family with services for children and families

 - To support your children in reaching their developmental potential